polywrap/documentation/src/docs/tutorials/build-and-deploy-wraps/deployment/crust.md

 ## **Introduction**

-In this 5 step guide,  we'll walk you how to deploy your Polywrap wrapper using the `Crust Files`. so that other apps could integrate it into their apps!
+In this 5 step guide,  we'll walk you how to deploy your Polywrap wrap using the `Crust Files`. so that other apps could integrate it into their apps!

 ## **Table of Contents**